Become a Member (it's free) to be sure you receive our agenda update announcements.

 - Build It and They (Energy Savings) will Come

-Chris Baggett, Arizona Public Service with Ken Robertson and Ken Owens Jr., Franklin Energy Group
+Chris Baggett, Arizona Public Service with Ken Robertson, Franklin Energy Group

 Arizona Public Service and Franklin Energy partner with builders and developers who are constructing new multifamily communities to provide guidance so that energy efficient principles can be designed and incorporated into the building process.
 Three Builder Option Packages offer incentives for each completed unit.
 The more energy efficient the unit, the greater the energy savings and customer rebate.

 - Triple Nexus Water Challenge = Resource Management + Asset Reliability + Infrastructure Planning